hasherezade/process_overwriting/README.md

 Process Overwriting is a PE injection technique, closely related to [Process Hollowing](https://github.com/hasherezade/libpeconv/tree/master/run_pe) and [Module Overloading](https://github.com/hasherezade/module_overloading).

+With its help, you can replace the main executable (not a DLL) of the target process.

+It works only for a newly created process - injection to existing processes is not supported with this technique.

 Steps taken:

 1. creates a suspended process from a benign file (with CFG disabled)